mantidproject/dockerfiles/macOS/jenkins-node/README.md

 2. When prompted, enter the agent's password that you made earlier.
 If you weren't the one who made the password, it should be in the `ISIS Jenkins Nodes` file on Keeper.
 3. Wait for the play to complete and visit `https://builds.mantidproject.org/computer/NAME_OF_AGENT_ON_JENKINS`.
 The agent should be connected within five minutes.

     - Note: The agent is kept connected to the controller by a crontab entry that runs on every 5th minute.
 This means that on first setup the agent may not connect until a minute divisible by five has passed.

+## Troubleshooting

+- You may need to log in manually or by using VNC at least once to allow the ansible script to run.
+This can be due to FireVault blocking SSH connections until the machine is unlocked.
+    - To make use of VNC from a mac: Open finder and press `Cmd+K`, then enter `vnc://<HOSTNAME>`.
+Use the `mantidbuilder` login for the machine.